 99¢ Any Size Brewed Coffee on National Coffee Day at Coffee Beanery

 FLUSHING, Mich., Sept.
-25, 2019 /PRNewswire/ -- Get any size fresh brewed coffee, roasted right here in Mid-Michigan, for just 99¢ at Coffee Beanery Flint and Brighton on Sunday, September 29th in honor of National Coffee Day.
+26, 2019 /PRNewswire/ -- Get any size fresh brewed coffee for just 99¢ at Coffee Beanery on Sunday, September 29th in honor of National Coffee Day.

-These two locally owned Coffee Beanery locations will offer fresh brewed coffee in flavors such as Pumpkin Spice, Caramel Pecan Pie and Beanery Blend all day for just 99¢.
-Additionally, stores will be offering $2 off a pound of coffee.
+Participating Coffee Beanery locations across the country will offer fresh brewed coffee all day for just 99¢.

-The Flint location, located at 4580 Miller Rd is open until 6 PM on Sunday and the Brighton location on 4433 Old US 23 is open until 4PM.
+Try a brew of the traditional Beanery Blend® or sample a flavored favorite such as Caramel Pecan Pie, Michigan Cherry or Pumpkin Spice.
+No coupon is necessary, but call ahead to make sure that your local Coffee Beanery is participating.

 About Coffee Beanery: